aabbtree77/sendrecv/README.md

 Locally, the MQTT protocol with the Mosquitto broker on Ubuntu is a solid answer, but this option does not extend globally.

-One gets tired of dealing with multiple router configurations, ssh, tunneling, firewalls, hole punching, endless breaking changes, Wayland vs X11, VNC, RDP, MQTT, Remmina, TeamViewer, AnyDesk, CloudMQTT, HiveMQ, RustDesk... go-libp2p pubsub?
-If you are lucky, you can do a simple port forwarding in your router and use a slowly changing global IP and the port number to connect to any computer globally with Remmina, but that seems to work only with certain ISP NAT configurations.
-Unless IPFS is the answer, one may need a reliable 3rd party service to communicate on the web, preferably free and also hassle-free.
+It is assumed that both of the computers run Linux and have access to the internet, but port forwarding is broken.
+There is no need to RDC/ssh to any of them, they just, say, Python programs whose flow depends on the messages they receive.

-There are not that many choices.
-A mail service comes to mind, but also github, and this code is the demo of using the latter.
+One can work out a VPN solution based on [Wireguard or go-libp2p](https://github.com/aabbtree77/esp32-mqtt-experiments#congratulations-you-had-a-problem-and-now-you-have-two) depending on whether one has a public static IP or not, resp.
+However, this requires quite some search and experimenting and the networking tools are complex and designed for bigger tasks such as the ability to create multi-purpose networks, access the whole remote OS via ssh or even RDC, when the problem at hand is just sending a simple text message to a remote machine.

-The idea is to communicate by uploading json files to any peer's github repo and cloning the others in the "read only" mode.
+The idea here is to communicate by uploading json files to any peer's github repo and cloning the others in the "read only" mode.

 In order not to have pushing conflicts when a remote branch is already updated, let's use one github repo per peer/client/server which will also be duplicated: Every peer will have its remote git "origin" (say on github.com) and local "main" (peer's PC or even Android).